 The bays, inlets, and river outlets lining the Chukchi also provide breeding, feeding, and staging areas for millions of shorebirds, seabirds, and waterfowl.
 At least 15 species on Audubon's Alaska WatchList use the Chukchi, including Spectacled Eiders, which are listed as threatened under the ESA, and Yellow-billed Loons, which have been found to warrant ESA listing (but are not a study priority).

 There are small populations of Kittlitz's Murrelets in the Chukchi Sea.
 Nests have been found inland in the DeLong Mountains and Lisburne Hills, and murrelets have been found up to 40-50 miles offshore, primarily in the Cape Lisburne area north of Point Hope.
 Kittlitz's Murrelets have undergone dramatic reductions in population in recent years and are currently under study by the US Fish and Wildlife Service decided not to list the species under the Endangered Species Act, but it remains to be seen how changes in climate will affect this species.

 Several globally and continentally significant Important Bird Areas (IBAs) are within the Chukchi, including 18 IBAs on the US side of the Chukchi Sea and six more on the Russian side.
 Included among these are marine feeding areas for Northern Fulmars and Short-tailed Shearwaters and nesting and feeding areas for huge colonies of Common Murres and Thick-billed Murres.

-Ledyard Bay, an IBA just south of the new oil and gas leases, is a Critical Habitat Area for Spectacled Eiders, listed as a threatened species under the Endangered Species Act (ESA).
+Ledyard Bay, an IBA just south of proposed oil and gas leases, is a Critical Habitat Area for Spectacled Eiders, listed as a threatened species under the Endangered Species Act (ESA).
 In fact, most of the female Spectacled Eiders that breed on the Arctic Coastal Plain molt in Ledyard Bay.
 About 33,000 Spectacled Eiders and 500,000 King Eiders feed on mollusks and other bottom food in the shallow waters of the Bay.
 From April into November, nearly all of the breeding King Eiders from the US and Canada, plus many Russian breeding King Eiders, migrate through, stage, and forage in the eastern Chukchi.
 King Eiders utilize the shallow open polynas (openings in sea ice) of the Chukchi to dive for mollusks and other invertebrates in spring and early summer, prior to dispersing to breeding grounds in Canada and Russia and on Alaska's North Slope.